Sockbend

 Databending is manipulating files as if they were of a different format.
 For example, you can use an audio or text editor to manipulate a bitmap file, causing glitchy effects in the image.

-Photo of my friend's uncle's oriental shorthairs.
+Photo of a friend's uncle's oriental shorthairs.

 The previous image, but with an echo effect applied.